Skip to content

 Get-JIMSyncRule -ConnectedSystemName "Active Directory"

-Pipeline from connected system ID
+Pipeline from Connected System ID

 $cs = Get-JIMConnectedSystem -Name "HR System"